-The Causes of Poor Math Education
+Major Causes of Poor Math Education

-They know that many of their students will not understand how to do the math, but feel they are required to cover the next subject on the list, and hope the students will somehow catch up.
+They know that many of their students will not understand how to do the math, or why they the procedures, but they feel they are required to cover the next subject on the list, and hope the students will somehow catch up.

 This causes many teachers to “teach to the test” which results in teaching procedures that do not assess mathematical thinking, but simply apply arithmetical procedures to information embedded in test questions.

 In the short run teachers may achieve good test results by teaching the procedures that are being tested, but they are Not helping students learn the thinking processes that make the math so valuable in understanding how reality works.